mongodb/specifications/source/retryable-reads/retryable-reads.rst

 Why isn't MongoDB 4.2 required?
 -------------------------------

-MongoDB 4.2 was initially considered as a requirement for retryable reads because MongoDB 4.2 implements support for "Early Failure on Socket Disconnect," changing the the semantics of socket disconnect to prevent ops from doing work that no client is interested in.
-This prevents applications from seeing degraded performance when a read is retried.
-Upon further discussion, we decided that should not be required to retry reads because any customers experiencing degraded performance can simply disable ``retryableReads``.
+MongoDB 4.2 was initially considered as a requirement for retryable reads because MongoDB 4.2 implements support for “Early Failure on Socket Disconnect,” changing the the semantics of socket disconnect to prevent ops from doing work that no client is interested in.
+This prevents applications from seeing degraded performance when an expensive read is retried.
+Upon further discussion, we decided that "Early Failure on Socket Disconnect" should not be required to retry reads because the resilience benefit of retryable reads outweighs the minor risk of degraded performance.
+Additionally, any customers experiencing degraded performance can simply disable ``retryableReads``.

 Changelog
 ==========